Understanding VR sickness

 Users can enable this feature within compatible simulations inside Evrience Air, using the menu activated with the right grip button.
 When activated:

-- A vignette effect gradually narrows the field of view when using the Touch Controllers to turn or move around.
+- A vignette effect narrows the field of view when using the Touch Controllers to turn or move around.

 - The vignette adapts to speed, with stronger effects at higher movement speeds.